-In the FY2022, the non-hazardous waste generated by the Group was mainly office paper and general domestic waste.
-We also promote a paperless working environment, and encourage the use of double-sided printing or photocopying and communicate externally through email and electronic format documents.
-Through the above measures and policies, the awareness of waste reduction and responsibility of our employees in waste management and minimising waste generation has been improved.
+In the FY2023, the non-hazardous waste generated by the Group was mainly office paper and general domestic waste.
+The Group is committed to promoting a paperless working environment, and encourages the use of doublesided printing or photocopying whenever possible, as well as the use of internal email and electronic document formats for both internal collaboration and external communication.
+Through the above measures and policies, we have seen an improvement in employee awareness and sense of responsibility towards waste management and waste reduction.